autonity/docs.autonity.org/concepts/asm/index.md

     - For the _Borrower_, the CDP Owner, to pay back Auton until and repay the CDP or bring the position back within the _liquidation ratio_
     - For a _Liquidator_ to liquidate the position.

+#### Collateral

+Auton borrowing is collateralized by depositing collateral token into a CDP.
+The amount and value of collateral backing a CDP is determined by collateralization and liquidation ratios set in the [ASM configuration](/concepts/asm/#asm-configuration).
+Failure by a [borrower](/concepts/asm/#stabilization-roles) to maintain these ratios results in a CDP becoming liquidatable.
+In a liquidation scenario a [liquidator](/concepts/asm/#stabilization-roles) is able to assume the debt position, repay outstanding debt, and receive the position's remaining collateral in return.

+Autonity's native protocol asset [Newton (NTN)](/concepts/protocol-assets/newton/) is used as the collateral token.

+#### Exchange rate price data
+ASM sources price data via Autonity's [oracle network](/concepts/oracle-network/), retrieving the data on-chain by contract interactions with the [Oracle Contract](/concepts/architecture/#autonity-oracle-contract).

+Oracle price data is used for two purposes:

+- for the ACU currency basket symbols to compute the ACU _value_
+- for CDP borrowing to compute the value of Collateral Token (NTN) in ATN and determine the _borrow limit_.

+Oracle price data is computed per the [Oracle protocol](/concepts/oracle-network/#oracle-protocol), updated periodically in [voting rounds](/glossary/#voting-round).

 ### CDP lifecycle